List of Spider Riders characters: Spider Riders

-The younger sister of Lumen.
-She is the one who points out that Hunter might save, not destroy, the Inner World.
-She also visits Hunter in the night and advises him to bond with Shadow and when Hunter first sees her, he blushes while she giggles.
-Sparkle is very adventurous.
-Her spider is Hotarla, and is very small, and as a Spider Rider, her body becomes a bit older, and taller, making her look adult/teen-like in her Rider form.
-Her weapon of choice is a yo yo-like device, with which she pummeled Grasshop to submission when he was trying to get away with one of the keys.
-She was the first one to trust Grasshop, causing him to change his ways.
-She is also the only one who calls him "Uncle Hop".
+Lumen's younger sister, who points out that Hunter might save, not destroy, the Inner World.
+She visits Hunter in the night and advises him to bond with Shadow.
+Sparkle's spider is Hotarla, and her weapon of choice is a yo-yo-like device, which she attacked Grasshop with when he was trying to get away with one of the Keys.